certara/pyDarwin/docs/Troubleshooting.rst

  "  (0,100) \\t; THETA(EMAX) "
  "  (0,1000) \\t; THETA(EC50) "

-Without this THETA(EMAX) and THETA(EC50) as a comment, there wouldn't be any way to identify which initial estiamate is to be associated with which
+Without this THETA(EMAX) and THETA(EC50) as a comment, there wouldn't be any way to identify which initial estimate is to be associated with which
 THETA.
 Note that NONMEM assigns THETAs by sequence of appearance in $THETA.
 Given that the actual indices for THETA cannot be determined until the control file is created, this approach would lead to ambiguity or at least confusion about which initial estimate was associated with which THETA index.
 Each initial estimate must be on a new line and include the THETA (or ETA or EPS) + parameter identifier as a comment.